Updated: Sep 8

 When it comes to treating depression which herbs will be your best plant helpers depends on the whole picture of what is happening for you — from digestion to pain, to how depression manifests for you.
 Rather than trying to guess which herbs work best, speak with an Ayurvedic professional about your unique doshic constitution to determine which formula is ideal for your body type.

-A few well-known Ayurvedic herbs, Ashwagandha and Brahmi, are particularly effective.
+A few well-known Ayurvedic herbs, Ashwagandha and Brahmi, are commonly used.

 Ashwagandha is an evergreen shrub that grows in Asia and Africa.
 It contains chemicals that are said to calm the brain, reduce swelling, and increase immunity.
 Ashwagandha is most often used as an adaptogen to stabilize physiological processes and relieve stress.